Installing → Upgrade Guide

 RPM Upgrade Process

-Install the RPM
+Install RPM package(s)

 Verify Server Configuration Settings